isomerpages/moe-yishuninnovajc/_curriculum/Signature Programmes/Digital Literacies.md

 <br clear="left">

 Students who wish to delve deeper into digital literacies and the related technological competencies can also choose to join the Makers’ Academy, a specialised CCA that hones their media, computational, and innovation skills.
-Students from the Makers’ Academy experience digital making, app development as well as photography and filmmaking.
+Students from the Makers’ Academy experience digital making, artificial intelligence app development as well as photography and filmmaking.
 They work with cutting-edge technology and equipment in our various specialised venues such as the Co-Lab.

 Our specialised venues and equipment: